grizzlytheodore/azure-rest-api-specs/README.md

 The structure of the directory should strictly follow these rules:

-1. **Profile**: The profile holder contains the profiles' definition MD files. these files will contain information and references to the snapshots of the RPs' Resource types or Dataplane API versions that represent a specific profile.
+1. **Profile**: The profile holder contains the profiles' defion MD files. these files will contain information and references to the snapshots of the RPs' Resource types or Dataplane API versions that represent a specific profile.

 1. **Specification**: This folder is the root folder for all Specs (Management and Dataplane) related docs.